 CARLEE BRIGLIA (Producer) is one half of Mike & Carlee Productions.
 Selected credits include Oh, Mary!
 (Two Tony Awards), Hannah Gadsby's WOOF!, Kate Berlant’s KATE, Rachel Bloom: Death, Let Me Do My Show, Alison Leiby: Oh God, A Show About Abortion, Alex Edelman: Just For Us, Colin Quinn's Small Talk, The Last Best Hope, Red State Blue State and Unconstitutional; Jacqueline Novak: Get On Your Knees, Nick Kroll and John Mulaney’s Oh Hello On (Off) Broadway, James Tom's Less Lonely, Chris Gethard: Career Suicide, Mike Birbiglia: My Girlfriend’s Boyfriend.
 Carlee lives in East Williamsburg (a real neighborhood) with her girlfriend and has recently weaned one of her two perfect cats off of anti-anxiety medication.

 MIKE LAVOIE (Producer) is the remainder of Mike & Carlee Productions.
-Mike & Carlee were nominated for a Tony Award as lead producers of the hit Broadway play, Oh, Mary! and have been described as the people with “The Power To Propel Comedians to Netflix” in New York Magazine’s “The Most Powerful New Yorkers You’ve Never Heard Of” 2023 cover story.
-They were also featured in Variety’s 10 Broadway Stars to Watch for 2024.
-Mike enjoys PG Tips, pastries, Advil and lying down. mikeandcarlee.com
+Mike & Carlee are Tony Award nominated and Olivier and Drama League Award winning producers and have been described as the people with “The Power To Propel Comedians to Netflix” in New York Magazine’s “The Most Powerful New Yorkers You’ve Never Heard Of” cover story.
+They were also featured in Variety’s 10 Broadway Stars to Watch for 2024. mikeandcarlee.com

 JEAN DOUMANIAN PRODUCTIONS (Co-Producer) Jean Doumanian is an Oscar nominated & Tony Award winning producer.
 Theatre credits include: Oh, Mary!, Good Night & Good Luck, Dr. Strangelove, Hangmen, Every Brilliant Thing, The Book of Mormon, The Mountaintop, and August: Osage County.
 Film/TV include: Una, August: Osage County, The Spanish Prisoner, Bullets Over Broadway, Shrink & more. jdpnyc.com